Updated on 3/24/2022

 Depression is not a choice.
 If any man with depression had a choice, he would choose to be rid of it.

-One of the most hurtful things you can do to a man with depression is say it is his fault, that he could choose to be better if his will or character was stronger.
-Men have a responsibility to try to overcome their symptoms so they don’t negatively affect the ones they love.
+One of the most hurtful things you can do to a man with depression is say that it is his fault, that he could choose to be better if his will or character was stronger.
+Men have a responsibility to try to overcome their depression symptoms so they don’t negatively affect the ones they love.
 Even the strongest men, however, are not immune to illness and cannot cure it alone.